voxpupuli/puppet-augeasproviders/docs/specs.md

 ![Fixture being tested with explicit Augeas API calls and rspec tests](images/augeasproviders-spec-specshould.png)

-nfortunately it's a very verbose way of testing.
+Unfortunately it's a very verbose way of testing.
 Improving on this was to use the augparse utility shipped with Augeas, normally used for testing lenses transform between a sample file and a given tree.
 The spec was changed to generate a module for augparse that took the fixture and an "expected